Susan George acts with a few slimy and slithery snakes of characters…

 Oliver Reed and Klaus Kinski’s on-screen animosity is fantastic to watch, as they snarl and attack each other constantly.
 Dave and Jacques clearly hated each other on sight and their joint dislike of each other spills into all their scenes as they deal with each other’s quirks and the hostages.

 And their venom between each other is indicated in the film title, as well as the more obvious snake reference.
 This venom is seen and felt even though it appears they have no apparent reason for this as it seems they never learn about their shared love interest.

 But this film, it’s now an undeniable favourite from those 70s British horror movies.
 The cast, the credible writing and those spot-on performances can’t be equalled.
 And had a sequel been made, this is would have been the Venom follow up film I’d watch… rather than another bloody superhero film.
-But, just know that if you ever find yourself back in the early 1980s and Ollie Reed offers to show you his trouser snake movie, that he may well be referring to this box of delights…
+But, just know that if you ever find yourself back in the early 1980s and Ollie Reed offers to show you his trouser snake movie, he may well be referring to this box of delights…

 Weeper Rating: 😦😦 😦😦😦/10